donomii/throff/README.md

 Promises are easy to trigger accidentally by passing them to a function that accesses them.
 For instance, calling MAP on an array of PROMISEs will activate every PROMISE in the array, because MAP takes each element from the input array and "accesses" it while calling the map function.

+Note

+Promises are easy to NOT trigger accidentally.
+Because a promise is just a function, it has to be used like a function to work.
+If you never assign it to a variable and then use it, the function won't run.  e.g.

+   PRINTLN PROMISE [ HELLO ]

+does not print HELLO, it prints [ FUNCTION DEFINITION ].
+You actually need

+   PRINTLN CALL PROMISE [ HELLO ]

 Example

     MAP [ PROMISE [ database-fetch USER ] ARG USER => ] [ BOB MARY SUE DAVE ]

 Returns
 - A PROMISE.

 ### Actors

 Actors are objects that run in their own thread.
 Actors receive commands via input queues, and return results over an output queue.
 Actors are asynchronous, and are best when used for slow-running code that can run in the background.